-The UAE is catching up with the rest of the world when it comes to podcasts and there are a number of offerings that will help you nurture your body and soul.
-Check out our list of the top 12 here, curated according to the following criteria: each podcast is current and produced regularly, with relevant interviews, experts and commentary.
+The UAE is catching up with the rest of the world when it comes to podcasts and there are a growing number of offerings that will help you nurture your body and soul.
+Check out our list of the top 13 here, curated according to the following criteria: each podcast is current and produced regularly, with relevant interviews, experts and commentary.

 B for Better Health

 Baraa El Sabbagh is a dietitian, sports nutritionist, personal trainer and cookbook author and in addition to writing for livehealthy.ae, she’s also a prolific podcaster.
 Launching B for Better Health in November 2018, she’s tackled everything from overcoming gym anxiety to binge eating to exercising during Ramadan to building a morning routine.
 She’s even had her husband Ali on to talk about how to manage eating with your partner.

 Friends and former colleagues Lana Makhzoumi, who is Lebanese-Syrian-American and born in Dallas, Texas, and Maram El Hendy, who is Palestinian-Algerian and grew up in Abu Dhabi, come from completely different backgrounds.
 The resulting chemistry goes part of the way to explaining why the two Dubai-based friends in their mid-20s shot to the top of the podcast charts when they launched DXBabies in 2019.
 The pair consistently get very real with each other, talking about breakups, social media addiction, work troubles and more on their weekly episodes, which they admit can be like therapy as much for them as for their listeners.
 Kindness and positivity are guiding lights, both as individuals and as a podcasting team.
 “We want content that is actually going to help people and make them feel they’re not alone,” says El Hendy.
 “None of us is perfect, we’re all trying to learn here.”

 Life School ME